mattmaynes2/aria/reports/final/3-Technical/2-Details/06-Component.md

 an acceptable solution.

 An acceptable solution to this problem is to make use of a Broker pattern, with the HTTP server acting as a broker for the application server.
-The web client can communicates with the HTTP server at a well-known public address, potentially hosted on a cloud computing platform, from any physical location.
+The web client can communicate with the HTTP server at a well-known public address, potentially hosted on a cloud computing platform, from any physical location.
 This server can then relay requests to the Aria hub within the user's home.
 The communication between the HTTP server and the system hub can use a mechanism that does